creeras/color_filter_app/README.md

     -   **3D Look-Up Tables (LUTs)**: For more complex color transformations like the magenta lens, a `.cube` file is used to map input colors to output colors.
 -   The application is built with `Tkinter` for the graphical user interface.
 -   It uses `ctypes` to interact with the Windows API for DPI scaling to ensure the UI is sharp on high-DPI displays.

+## Limitations

+-   **Reduced Gradation in Filtered Output**: The current color filtering process may result in a slight reduction in color gradation (계조) in the preview window compared to the original screen capture.
+An attempt to improve this was made, but it introduced significant performance delays, making it impractical for real-time application.
+This trade-off was accepted to maintain real-time responsiveness.